mvertescher/workshop-rs/src/lifetimes/intro.md

 Similar to types, Rust can infer the lifetimes of references in most cases.

-In some situations, however, we must annotate lifetimes when it is unclear how lifetimes are related.
+In some situations however, we must annotate lifetimes when it is unclear how lifetimes are related.

 > The concept of lifetimes is somewhat different from tools in other